 Located in Spicewood (not Spicewood Springs), the ranch is located a mere 30 minutes or so out of Austin.
 The drive was easy breezy and parking was convenient.
 But pack your patience for the end of the night.
 It takes some time to get out of the ranch.

 10. The surprise guests

 You never know who may show up.
 Since it isn’t that far away from Austin and SXSW, and Willie’s got a lot of pals, the opportunity for a surprise show is always there.
-This year, guests were treated to last minute performances from Shovels and Rope and Elle King.
+In 2017, guests were treated to last minute performances from Shovels and Rope and Elle King.
 Plus, Billy Joe Shaver joined Willie on stage at the end of the evening.
 Keep your eyes peeled for familiar faces in the crowd as well.
-We spotted CBS News anchor Bob Shieffert, who was born in Austin, enjoying the show in a TCU ball cap.
+We once spotted CBS News anchor Bob Shieffert, who was born in Austin, enjoying the show in a TCU ball cap.

 Want to go?
 Tickets for the Luck Reunion, held each spring, are released on a rolling basis via several “pop-up” sales leading up to the event.
 For each sale, they release a unique code, typically on social media channels just prior to the on-sale time.
 You need that code to gain access to the ticket sale.
 They also may send codes exclusively to email subscribers.

 To learn more so you’re ready for next year’s event, check out the official site.